Lemon Greek Chicken

 - 8 oz (250 g) white mushrooms

-Preheat oven to 400°F (200°C).
-Using Zester/Scorer, zest two of the lemons to measure 1½ tbsp (22 mL) zest.
-Juice one of the zested lemons using Juicer to measure 2 tbsp (30 mL) juice.
-In Stainless (4-qt./4-L) Mixing Bowl, combine zest, juice, oil, garlic pressed with Garlic Press, oregano, salt and black pepper; mix well.
-Place chicken on center of Rectangular Baker or Large Bar Pan.
-Using Chef’s Silicone Basting Brush, brush chicken with about 2 tbsp (30 mL) of the lemon juice mixture.
+Preheat the oven to 400°F (200°C).
+Using the Microplane® Zester, zest two of the lemons to measure 1½ tbsp (22 mL) zest.
+Juice one of the zested lemons using the Juicer to measure 2 tbsp (30 mL) of juice.
+In a (4-qt./4-L) Stainless Mixing Bowl, combine the zest, juice, oil, garlic pressed with the Garlic Press, oregano, salt, and black pepper; mix well.
+Place the chicken in the center of the Rectangular Baker or the Large Bar Pan.
+Using a Chef’s Silicone Basting Brush, brush the chicken with about 2 tbsp (30 mL) of the lemon juice mixture.

-Cut potatoes in half using Crinkle Cutter.
-Cut bell pepper into 1-in.
-(2.5-cm) strips using Santoku Knife.
-Cut onion into 1-in.
-(2.5-cm) wedges.
-Thinly slice remaining lemon using Ultimate Mandoline fitted with v-shaped blade.
-Combine potatoes, bell pepper, onion, lemon slices and mushrooms with remaining lemon juice mixture in mixing bowl; toss to coat.
+Using a Forged 5" (13-cm) Santoku Knife, cut the potatoes in half.
+Then cut the bell pepper into 1" (2.5-cm) strips.
+Cut the onion into 1" (2.5-cm) wedges.
+Thinly slice the remaining lemon using the Ultimate Mandoline fitted with the V-shaped blade.
+Combine the potatoes, bell pepper, onion, lemon slices, and mushrooms with the remaining lemon juice mixture in the mixing bowl; toss to coat.

 - 4 servings

 Nutrients per serving: